 According to CompTIA, 91% of hiring managers believe IT certifications are valuable in validating expertise—and our Information Technology degree curriculum is designed to help prepare you for valuable certification exams, including CompTIA® A+ (parts 1 and 2), CompTIA Security+, CompTIA Network+ and Microsoft® Windows 10 MD-100.
-We even provide practice exam vouchers, where available, and reimburse you for exam application fees where available.
+We even provide practice exam vouchers and reimburse you for exam application fees where available.

 IT Associate’s Degree Fast Facts

 A student satisfaction survey showed that 95% believe the skills they’re learning in the Information Technology program are preparing them for a job in the field—and 86% say if they had to do it all over again, they would choose to enroll in this program.5